Aboriginal Rock Shelters Could Have Been Saved from Blasting

 The PKK had worked with the multinational mining company Rio Tinto to preserve the caves, and, the company funded the archaeological dig at the site in 2014.
 However, according to The Guardian ,‘Rio Tinto received ministerial consent to destroy or damage the site in 2013 under WA’s outdated Aboriginal heritage laws, which were drafted in 1972 to favour mining proponents’.

 They used this law to legally destroy the rock shelters.
 A Rio Tinto spokesperson stated that the company “has, where practicable, modified its operations to avoid heritage impacts and to protect places of cultural significance to the group,” according to Head Topics .

 Aboriginal art in the region (Burrup rock art).
 (Left; Jussarian / CC BY-SA 2.0 Right; Tradimus / CC0)

 The detonations took place over a weekend and they were part of an expansion project for an iron ore mine.
 It is believed that the detonations took place only 33 feet (11 m) from the sacred and archaeologically significant site.
-Rio Tinto informed the local Aborigines that both rock shelters had been destroyed.
-John Ashburton, a local PKK representative told The Guardian that ‘Our people are deeply troubled and saddened by the destruction of these rock shelters and are grieving the loss of connection to our ancestors as well as our land’.
+Rio Tinto informed the local Aboriginal people that both rock shelters had been destroyed.
+John Ashburton, a local PKK representative told The Guardian:

 - Oldest and largest concentration of ancient rock art under threat from Australian Government